bighitbiker3/iHateAds/README.md

 The song meshing is done by combining PCM streams from the two audio sources.
 Enjoy!

-Check out the deployed project demonstration at (https://meshr.herokuapp.com).
-Login as `bladee@gmail.com` password `testing123` to see a couple songs that have been meshed.

 ## Mesh your own songs!
 1. Head over to (https://meshr.herokuapp.com)
 2. Register *as an artist* (Ad Provider currently isn't set up for Firebase Storage).
 Password must be at least like 6 characters.